 - Export opportunities from India: Hulls for OPVs, Corvettes, FACs, Patrol Crafts, Aux Vessels.

-India is likely to invest heavily in the modernization of its defense capability for reasons like its geo-strategic location, ambition to play crucial role in global affairs and the regional security challenges.
+India is likely to invest heavily in the modernization of its defence capability for reasons like its geo-strategic location, ambition to play crucial role in global affairs and the regional security challenges.
 The Indian Government has come out with policies to attract investment in the sector and provide incentive for local manufacturing.
 Norwegian companies need to look at India with all seriousness in their global strategy.

-For further on the above please contact:
+For further information on the above, please contact:

-Senior Market Advisor, Innovation Norway New Delhi
+Innovation Norway, New Delhi

 +91 9871567786 (M), +91 11 49099201 (D)